- Chapter 1 : Rifle Scopes 101

-Eye relief is simply how far your eye can be away from the scope and allow for proper view through the scope without parallax (blackness around the edges).
-The two important factors that will dictate the proper eye relief of a scope.
+Eye relief is simply the distance from your eye to the scope.
+It allows for proper view through the scope without parallax (blackness around the edges).
+There are two important factors that dictate proper eye relief.

-If you wear glasses you will need at least 14mm of eye relief in order to properly use your scope.
-Most scopes have a larger eye relief than 14mm anyway but it is a point to be aware of.
-If you can’t get your eye close enough that the whole view through the scope is clear, you don’t have enough eye relief.
+If you wear glasses you will need at least 14mm of eye relief.
+Otherwise, you won't be able to properly use your scope.
+Most scopes have larger eye relief longer than 14mm anyway.
+Just keep that distance in mind.
+If you can’t get a clear view while wearing glasses, you don’t have enough eye relief.

 The second consideration is recoil.
-There is little that sucks less than getting a scope to the eye from a large caliber rifle.
-Some scopes are made with extended eye relief for just such rifles.
-Anything smaller than a .270 is probably safe with normal eye relief for anyone.
-Larger than that you need to consider the use and your own body to judge if you need a larger eye relief on your scope.
+Nothing sucks more than getting a scope to the eye.
+Some scopes are made with extended eye relief for high caliber rifles with a lot of recoil.
+Anything smaller than a .270 is probably safe with normal eye relief.
+Larger than that and you need to consider the eye relief carefully.

-Magnification is the whole reason we want a scope in the first place, it’s the whole point.
-What magnification you want is a personal choice based on how you plan to use your scope.
-Most people just pick the largest magnification they can get but that is often a flawed approach.
-Just making the target look bigger is not the answer to getting long range hits.
+Magnification is the whole reason we want a scope in the first place.
+It’s the whole point.
+The magnification you need is a personal choice.
+Base your decision on how you plan to use your scope.
+Most people just pick the largest magnification they can afford.
+That is often a flawed approach.
+Magnification isn't the only way to get long range hits.

-Most scopes used by the military on anything short of the largest calibers are only 8 to 10 power scopes.
-This is plenty accurate with proper shooting technique are they are often much easier to sight in.
+Most military scopes are only 8 to 10 power.
+This is plenty accurate.
+With the proper shooting technique they are often much easier to sight in.

-The important fact to remember is that a more powerful scope is capable of more precision in a shot but will take a lot more precision in the setup and sighting-in process to get it there.
-They are also more sensitive to changes and are often more often less durable.
+Remember that a more powerful scope is capable of more precision.
+It will also take a lot more precision in the setup and sighting-in process.
+Higher powered scopes are also more sensitive to changes.
+Often, they are even less durable.

-The final consideration goes back to what we discussed in the Objective Lens and Coatings categories.
-A more magnified scope will appear darker and be harder to use in lower light.
-It will require a larger objective and more advanced coatings to be usable.
-One of the hallmarks of cheap scopes is to offer large magnification as a selling point and then not provide the objective lens or coatings you need to have a truly usable scope.
+Also consider what we mentioned in the Objective Lens and Coatings categories.
+A more magnified scope will appear darker.
+It will be harder to use in lower light.
+It will also require a larger objective and more advanced coatings.
+One of the hallmarks of cheap scopes is to offer large magnification.
+But, they won't have the objective lenses or coatings you need.

-I would say that common magnifications are from 4x for scopes meant for shorter range engagements to around 40x for the longest-range scopes.
-There are a few that will be outside this range but they are very uncommon.
-Most scopes tend to be in the high teens and lower 20s.
+I would say that common magnifications for shorter range shoots should be around 4x.
+You should look for around 40x for the longest-range scopes.
+A few products may fall outside this range, but they are very uncommon.
+Most scopes tend to be in the high teens to low 20s.

 Field of View

-The Field of View is a simple principle often expressed as feet or yards at a specific distance such as 9’ at 100 yards.
-This means that at 100 yards you will be able to see about 9 feet from one edge of the scopes view to the other.
-The more magnification a scope has, generally the less FOV you will get.
+The Field of View (FOV) is a simple principle.
+It is often expressed as feet or yards at a specific distance.
+For example, 9-feet at 100 yards.
+This means that at 100 yards you will be able to see about 9 feet across.
+The more magnification a scope has, the less FOV.

-Scopes with adjustable magnification will have a different field of view from one magnification to the next.
-The example of above of 6 feet at 100 yards is based on a 20-power scope.
-If you scale that back to 6-power your field of view could be 20 feet or more.
+Scopes with adjustable magnification have a different field of view.
+You can change FOV with the magnification levels.
+For example, the 6 feet at 100 yards mentioned above is based on a 20-power scope.
+If you scale back the magnification to 6-power, your FOV would be 20 feet or more.

-One last point of consideration that deals with scopes with variable magnification is the focal plane.
-As this is not a common item discussed it will be brief but very important.
-Under magnification, it was mentioned that when you change the magnification of your scope it will change the point of impact of the bullet.
+When you purchase a scope with variable magnification, you also need to consider the focal plane.
+When you change the magnification, the point of impact changes as well.
 This is true of scopes that are second focal plane.
-A first focal plane will preserve the point of impact no matter the magnification.
+A first focal plane scope will preserve the point of impact no matter the magnification.
 There are strengths and weaknesses to each.

-A Second Focal Plane scope will have a reticle that stays the same no matter the magnification.
-This means that any numbers, values, or lines will stay the same size at every level of magnification.
-This can be handy with very complicated reticles that can quickly become overcrowded otherwise.
+A Second Focal Plane scope has a stable reticle. it will not move no matter the magnification.
+This means that any numbers, values, or lines will stay the same size as well.
+Second focal plane scopes can be handy with very complicated reticles.

 However, a First Focal Plane scope will always have the same point of impact no matter the magnification.
-Once you are sighted in, it is for any magnification you adjust to.
-You can tell the difference by seeing if the reticle magnifies as you increase magnification.
+Once you are sighted in, it will work at any magnification.
+If the reticle magnifies as you increase magnification, it is a first focal plane scope.
 These scopes are often preferred but generally cost much more.

 Chapter 2 : Types of Rifle Scopes

-While everything seems to have tactical tagged onto it as a selling point these days, a true tactical scope is a specific piece of equipment.
-To be clear, a 40x scope with a massive objective lens may look cool but it's not a tactical scope.
+Lots of products seem to have the term "tactical" on them today.
+Manufacturers often use the term as a selling point.
+But, a true tactical scope is a specific piece of equipment.
+A 40x scope with a massive objective lens may look cool.
+It's not necessarily a tactical scope.

-A tactical scope will have lower magnification, maybe as low as 4x and be used to extend the range of engagement from what open sights are effective for.
-This would be the role of a Designated Marksman in the U.S. military rather than a sniper.
+A tactical scope will have lower magnification.
+It may be as low as 4x.
+The magnification is used to extend the range of engagement.
+A Designated Marksman in the U.S. military rather than a sniper uses these scopes.

-The idea is to take the engagement range from the standard 300 meters of a normal infantry rifle to around 600 meters by use of low magnification while not limiting the close-range capacity.
-This is the norm for a tactical scope.
+The idea is to take the engagement range from the standard 300 meters to around 600 meters.
+Keeping a shorter range is the norm for a tactical scope.

-While I hesitate to call this a sniper scope, the extended range scopes used by the military can best be classified by that job.
-These still aren’t the super-powered scopes that most people stick on their rifles but are generally only moderate powered optics with very specific setups for the rifle used by military snipers.
+I hesitate to use the term sniper scope.
+The extended range scopes used by the military are really the only sniper scopes.
+Sniper scopes don't refer to the super-powered scopes that most people stick on their rifles.
+Instead, they are generally moderate-powered optics with very specific setups used by military snipers.

 The most common hunting scopes are less than 20 power with a plain reticle.
-They may be a variable power or a fixed power but will generally have a larger objective to allow more light for a brighter and more clear view.Anything more than a 20-power scope is often excessive; many hunters stick to scopes very similar to the power of a military scope around 8 or 10 power.
-They often lack adjustments other than those used for sighting in the scope initially.
+They may variable power or a fixed power.
+Generally they will have a larger objective for a bright and clear image.Anything more than a 20-power scope is excessive.
+Many hunters prefer scopes with similar power as a military scope.
+Around 8 or 10 power.
+They often lack adjustments as well.

 This is where your large power scopes tend to shine.
-Some of the most powerful scopes on the market are used to shoot low powered .22 competitions where pinpoint accuracy is required, usually shooting at a dot smaller than an inch at 50 yards or more.
+The most powerful scopes on the market are often used to shoot low-powered .22 competitions.
+In these competitions pinpoint accuracy is required.
+You are usually shooting at a dot smaller than an inch at 50 yards or more.